kristinemlarson/gnssrefl/docs/pages/jupyter_notebook_instructions.md

 ### Notes:

-If you want to process RINEX files that are stored on your local machine, you can copy them into the local directory you chose to mount your volume.
+If you want to process RINEX files that are stored on your local machine, you can copy them into the local directory associated with your mounted volume, i.e.
-They will then appear in the `/etc/gnssrefl/refl_code` directory in the container.

-If you have a lot of RINEX files and want to keep them organized, you should copy them into `refl_code/rinex/station/yyyy/`, where station is the lowercase 4char ID and yyyy is the year.
+`refl_code/yyyy/rinex/abcd`, where station is abcd and yyyy is the year.
-You should then mount that directory in the docker run command as follows:
+There is an alternate directory structure you can also try, but it requires the use of the makan option when running rinex2snr.
+I cannot promise that it works.
+Please note below that instead of mounting the one volume, you are mounting two.
+Please direct all questions about this to Kelly Enloe.

 ```bash
 docker run -p 8888:8888 -it -v $(pwd)/refl_code:/etc/gnssrefl/refl_code/ -v $(pwd)/refl_code/rinex/station/yyyy:/etc/gnssrefl/refl_code/rinex/station/yyyy/ --name gnssrefl_jupyter ghcr.io/kristinemlarson/gnssrefl:latest jupyter lab --allow-root --port=8888 --ip=0.0.0.0
 ```
 ### Shutdown Docker <a name="Shutdown"></a>
 To exit the container and stop the jupyter instance, press `ctrl+c`.
 This will shut down jupyter lab as well as stop the docker containter.